-Joe—Accountant, Xero Certified Advisor, and visionary—founded Polaris to give ambitious small businesses in North Carolina an accountant who will help them do business better by basing their accounts in the cloud.
+Joe—Accountant, Xero Certified Advisor, and visionary—founded Polaris to help ambitious businesses across the United States take a progressive, and forward-thinking approach to their Accounting and Tax needs.
 Ironically, for such a strong proponent of modern-day cloud accounting software, Joe’s love of accounting started in Italy by tracing back to the origins of accounting in the Florentine Renaissance period of the 14th century.
-In fact, Joe—whose father is Italian and mother American—was trained in Italy by the only remaining living descendent of Benedetto Cotrugli, inventor of the modern double-entry accounting system.
+In fact, Joe—whose father is Italian and mother American—was trained in Italy by the only remaining living descendant of Benedetto Cotrugli, inventor of the modern double-entry accounting system.

 Here, Joe learned not only the mechanics of accounting, but also how to make sense of financial information to help businesses implement the best strategic and tactical decisions.
 Some things never change… On returning to the U.S., Joe worked for almost 20 years with large organizations such as The Bank of New York, Wachovia, and Wells Fargo.